JOB OPENINGS

 Compensation & Benefits:

-• Compensation: Starting salary for newly admitted attorneys is $58,200.
-This position is a full-time position and compensation is made according to WTLS’ salary scale adopted on April 28, 2025.
+• Compensation: $58,200-100,000 DOE.
+This position is a full-time position, and compensation is made according to the WTLS Salary Scale that became effective on April 28, 2025.

 WTLS provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, or genetic information.

-CURRENT PARALEGAL & ADMIN OPENINGS
+CURRENT ADMINISTRATIVE OPENINGS

-The Development Manager is responsible for all resource development activities, serves as the primary grant writer, and leads WTLS fundraising efforts.
+Job Summary: The Development Manager is responsible for resource development activities, serves as the primary grant writer, and leads WTLS fundraising efforts.
 They provide strategic direction to WTLS’ fundraising and communications efforts to generate sustainable revenue that allows WTLS to pursue its mission, programs, and strategic plan.
 This position reports to the Executive Director and works closely with the Executive Leadership Team, Grants Manager, and Communications Team.

 Duties/Responsibilities: